 As it turns out, business mapping software may be just scientific enough.
 I can start by importing a spreadsheet of current customer addresses and visualize where all my customers are located today.
 This is sometimes called customer mapping.
 Customer densities appear – areas where our customers tend to congregate on the map.
 That map now clearly defines where our customers are located and, more importantly, where they are not located.
 And where customers are not is where I predict they will be in the future.

 I can add to my map view a simple demographics by zip code layer that displays population gradations by a selection of zip codes.
 Now I can consider where large populations are concentrated and where our current customer densities are light.
-Knowing that our product offering is applicable to almost any sales and marketing organization I can safely assume that areas where we are not doing business is related more to customer awareness than to geographic eccentricities that might preclude the use of MBO.
+Knowing that our product offering is applicable to almost any sales and marketing organization I can safely assume that areas where we are not doing business is related more to customer awareness than to geographic eccentricities that might preclude the use of Map Business Online.
 It’s like selling toilets to town residents with no plumbing, you know they want toilets but they haven’t got the hook ups yet.
 Fortunately I’m in the mapping business.

 Maps Inform Good Business Decisions